Unbabel/COMET/README.md

 poetry install
 ```

+if poetry fails because of entmax try to install entmax first and then run poetry install.

-Alternately, for development, you can run the CLI tools directly, e.g.,
+For development, you can run the CLI tools directly, e.g.,

 ```bash
 PYTHONPATH=. ./comet/cli/score.py